-A birthing person's early experiences with breastfeeding or chestfeeding affects whether and how long they continue.
-Lack of support from professionals has been identified as a major barrier.
-Birthing persons often identify support received from health care providers as the single most important intervention the health care system could have offered to help them breastfeed and chestfeed.
-Short hospital stays have shifted the responsibility for support to health professionals who provide ongoing health care.
-Their role is to give consistent and evidence-based advice and support to help effectively initiate and continue breastfeeding/chestfeeding.
+Early experience with breastfeeding/lactation affects whether and how long a breastfeeding parent continues.
+Lack of professional support from professionals has been identified as a major barrier.
+Breastfeeding parents often identify support received from health care providers as the single most important intervention the health care system could have offered to help them breastfeed.
+Short hospital stays have shifted the responsibility for lactation support to health professionals who provide ongoing health care.
+Their role is to give consistent and evidence-based advice and support to help effectively initiate and continue breastfeeding/lactation.

-Professional support is provided by health professionals (e.g., physicians, nurses, and IBCLCs) during pregnancy and after the return home from the hospital.
-Support includes any counseling or behavioral interventions to improve outcomes, such as helping with a lactation crisis or working with other health care providers.
-The primary focus of support is counseling, encouragement, and managing lactation crises; education is a secondary purpose.
+Professional support is provided by health professionals (e.g., physicians, nurses, and IBCLCs) during pregnancy and after returning home from the hospital.
+Support includes consultative or behavioral interventions to improve outcomes, such as assistance during a lactation crisis or collaboration with other health care providers.
+The primary focus of support is clinical consultation, encouragement, and management of lactation challenges; education is a secondary purpose.

-Professional support helps the birthing person and baby with latch and positioning of the infant, managing different lactation problems, counseling those returning to work or school, and addressing any other concerns.
+Professional lactation support helps the parent-infant dyad with latch and positioning of the infant, addressing different lactation related challenges, preparing for return to work or school, and addressing any other concerns.
 This support can be provided during both the prenatal and postpartum periods and can be given by an International Board-Certified Lactation Consultant (IBCLC).
 IBCLCs are heath care professionals who specialize in the clinical management of breastfeeding.
 They are certified by the International Board of Lactation Consultant Examiners, which operates under the direction of the U.S. National Commission for Certifying Agencies.
 IBCLCs work in a variety of health care settings, such as hospitals, private pediatric or other physician offices, public health clinics, and their own private practices.

 Professional support is particularly critical in the first few weeks after delivery, when lactation is being established.
-Gross et al. recommend that all breastfeeding and chestfeeding individuals have access to lactation support from trained physicians, nurses, lactation consultants, or other trained health care providers, especially during the first days and weeks postpartum (as sited in Shealy et. al, 2005).
+Gross et al. recommend that all breastfeeding individuals have access to lactation support from trained physicians, nurses, lactation consultants, or other trained health care providers, especially during the first days and weeks postpartum (as sited in Shealy et. al., 2005).
 The content of professional support needs to be tailored to the individual's immediate needs.
 Although some patients may require in-depth support from an IBCLC to address complex feeding issues, others may not require that level of support.